Hashem-Dylan/Music-Recomposition/README.md

 | Mix_path  | Electric_Bass_pick_path | Glockenspiel_path | ... | Duration |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | path/to/slakh2100_00028_-1.wav  | path/to/slakh2100_00028_Electric Bass pick.wav  |  | ... | 255.3379819 |

+Note that the `Duration` column must be derived for every song in the dataset.
+Also note how it is possible for a mixed song to not contain a stem file for all instruments you are training for.
+Spleeter's training pipeline does permit blank data.
+In other words, there must be an audio file present for every song and all instruments you are training for.

+#### Data Synthesis
+To tackle the problem mentioned above, we split Slakh2100 in two partitions: 1) for training/validation, and 2) reserve tracks and stems to fill in missing data.

+For a `Song S`, missing a stem file for `Instrument I`, we randomly pick a stem file for `I` from the `Reserve -> R_i`.
+We then merge `S` and `R_i` so the mixed audio file contains this new stem.
+Lastly, we replace the blank cell in the `.csv` for `I` with `R_i`.

+#### Other Parameters to Check & Fix
+Spleeter's training pipeline requires the `number of (audio) channels` to be **at least 2** (depending on your specification within the `JSON` configuration file).
+When merging `.wav` files, the number of channels may get converted to 1.
+For this reason, we have to validate and reconfigure the channels to be 2 (or whatever you specify in the configuration file).

+You must also ensure that the sample rate of all your audio files is `44100`.

+Consult Spleeter's documentation for changing other parameters within your configuration file.

+### Storing
+Upwards of 500GB may be required for training just for **Task 1**.
+We utilized Google Drive as a storage solution as drive data can easily be mounted in Google Collab sessions, allowing us to run preprocessing scripts without using local memory.

+## Training for Task 1
+Efficiently training a custom Spleeter model using roughly 300GB of audio data required the use of High-Performance-Computer.
+We were allocated resources for [PSC-Bridges 2 Supercomputer][https://www.psc.edu/resources/bridges-2/user-guide-2-2/] to perform our training.

+Properly utilizing the HPC resources such as transfering files, evaluating credit usages, and scheduling batch jobs required lots of documentation reading and bash scripting.